mrRob0to/mrRob0to.github.io/_posts/2019-07-27-HackTheBox -Grandpa-Walkthrough-NO-METASPLOIT.md

 **5)** Found this exploit that used Token Kidnapping for a privlage escalation to NT Authority\SYSTEM - <https://github.com/SecWiki/windows-kernel-exploits/tree/master/MS09-012>
 <br/>

 **6)** But first we need to upload the exploit.
 I configured a FTP server on my Attacking Machine using Anonymous Login.
 Then connected to my Kali Box from the Victim.
-Be sure to make sure you are transfering the file using BINARY mode, also flag -A for Anonymous login.
+Be sure to make sure you are transferring the file using BINARY mode, also flag -A for Anonymous login.
 ![FTP]({{ "/files/HTBGrandpa_04.png" | absolute_url }})<br/>
 ![FTP2]({{ "/files/HTBGrandpa_05.png" | absolute_url }})<br/>
 <br/>